coverclock/com-diag-hazer/README.md

 (because I only learn by doing), and also to develop an NMEA and UBX parsing library that I can incorporate into the kinds of embedded systems I am frequently called to work upon.
-Hazer and gpstool have also turned out to be really useful tools for testing and evaluating GPS devices.
+Hazer and gpstool have also turned out to be really useful tools for testing and evaluating GNSS devices.

 I also make use of Lady Heather, a terrific real-time GNSS monitoring program.
 I run it, along with my own software, and a script that